oknkcr/BodePlot/README.md

 ![](https://github.com/user-attachments/assets/4ba13dcd-6259-4324-9ef6-8b19c7571161)

-- You can copy image as a png file to use in ypur documents
+- You can copy image as a png file to use in your documents

 ![](https://github.com/user-attachments/assets/57fdb59b-66eb-49bd-aba2-903c873aa07e)